Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, the deployment of Unmanned Aerial Vehicles as Aerial Base Stations (UAV-BSs) has emerged as a transformative solution for enhancing the coverage and capacity of next-generation wireless networks~\cite{8660516}.
-Compared to conventional terrestrial infrastructure, UAV-BSs offer superior mobility and the ability to establish Line-of-Sight (LoS) communication links through flexible 3D positioning~\cite{al2014modeling}.
+\IEEEPARstart{I}{n} recent years, the deployment of \textit{Unmanned Aerial Vehicles} (UAVs) as \textit{Aerial Base Stations} (UAV-BSs) has emerged as a transformative solution for enhancing the coverage and capacity of next-generation wireless networks~\cite{8660516}.
+Compared to conventional terrestrial infrastructure, UAV-BSs offer superior mobility and the ability to establish \textit{Line-of-Sight} (LoS) communication links through flexible 3D positioning~\cite{al2014modeling}.
 These distinct advantages render them pivotal for addressing temporary traffic surges~\cite{8642333}, restoring emergency communications in disaster-stricken zones, and bridging coverage gaps in remote regions~\cite{11119219,11051254,9453853}.

 Despite their potential, the practical orchestration of UAV swarms faces significant challenges stemming from the highly dynamic and non-stationary nature of user distributions.
-Real-world mobile traffic exhibits strong spatiotemporal tidal effects, where user density shifts drastically over time, such as the migration from dense urban business districts to sparse suburban residential areas~\cite{7917576}.
-When traditional Multi-Agent Reinforcement Learning (MARL) algorithms are employed to navigate these transitions, they frequently suffer from \textit{catastrophic forgetting}.
+Real-world mobile traffic exhibits strong spatiotemporal tidal effects: user density shifts drastically over time, such as the migration from dense urban business districts to sparse suburban residential areas~\cite{7917576}.
+When traditional \textit{Multi-Agent Reinforcement Learning} (MARL) algorithms are employed to navigate these transitions, they frequently suffer from \textit{catastrophic forgetting}.
 This phenomenon occurs when agents overwrite previously learned optimal policies while adapting to new environments, leading to severe performance degradation and service instability during task transitions~\cite{pnas2017}.
+Furthermore, the transition from traditional episodic training to sustainable continual intelligence is becoming a transformative requirement for edge AI systems to maintain operational effectiveness within dynamic environments~\cite{11363404}.

 For instance, consider a UAV swarm transitioning between a dense urban stadium and a sparse rural highway.
 In the urban scenario, the optimal policy requires agents to practice interference mitigation by carefully adjusting transmission power and 3D positioning to serve crowded users without causing co-channel interference.
 Conversely, in the rural scenario, the objective shifts to coverage maximization, compelling agents to adopt aggressive transmission strategies to reach distant users.
 Catastrophic forgetting manifests when the swarm, after adapting to the rural environment, loses its previously learned delicate interference management skills.
 Consequently, if the swarm encounters a sudden traffic surge or returns to an urban-like cluster, it naively applies the aggressive rural policy, leading to severe interference storms and network paralysis.